oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * satisfies the "CSAF basic validator" conformance profile.
 * additionally performs all optional tests as given in section 4.2.

+A CSAF extended validator may provide an additional function to only run one or more selected optional tests.

 ### 6.1.16 Conformance Clause 16: CSAF full validator

 A CSAF extended validator satisfies the "CSAF full validator" conformance profile if the CSAF extended validator:

 * satisfies the "CSAF basic validator" conformance profile.
 * additionally performs all informative tests as given in section 4.3.

+A CSAF full validator may provide an additional function to only run one or more selected informative tests.

 # Appendix A. Acknowledgments